 Multiple myeloma is a type of cancer that affects plasma cells.
 Plasma cells are a type of white blood cell found in bone marrow, which is the soft tissue inside most of your bones that produces blood cells.
-In the bone marrow, plasma cells make antibodies, which are proteins that help your body fight off diseases and infections.
+In the bone marrow, plasma cells make antibodies.
+These are proteins that help your body fight off diseases and infections.

 According to Stanford University, multiple myeloma is rare, accounting for only 1 percent of all cancer cases in the United States.
 About 4 to 5 people out of 100,000 are diagnosed with this type of cancer each year.

-There are two main types of multiple myeloma, which are categorized by their effect on the body.
+There are two main types of multiple myeloma.
+They’re categorized by their effect on the body:

 - An indolent myeloma causes no noticeable symptoms.
 It usually develops slowly and doesn’t cause bone tumors.
 Only small increases in M protein and M plasma cells are seen.